Home

 One of the first and most important criteria in the choice of financing is the business strategy and the vision of the founders or shareholders

-Is it a family business with a shareholder base that is very reluctant to dilute the capital?
-In this case, the management will have more interest in taking on debt
+Is it a family business with shareholders who are very reluctant to dilute the capital?
+In this case, management will have more interest in taking on debt

-Is it a company with a long-term strategy ?
-Such a company would perhaps tend to avoid a public offering on the stock market, which is considered to be short term.
+Is this a company with a growth financing strategy? growth financing long-term growth financing strategy?
+Such a company might tend to avoid a public offering on the stock market, which is known for its short-term focus.

 The financial constraints of the company